1768

 Entertainment Entrepreneur

-In 1768, Astley acquired “Ha’Penny Hatch” a small piece of land on the south bank of the Thames between London Bridge and Westminster Bridge.
-In 1770, Astley established the first of his amphitheatres.
-Astley’s Amphitheatre – and his promotional skills – captured the public’s imagination.
-Building on his success, Astley toured across Europe and had particular success in Paris, performing for Louis XV at Versailles.
+In 1768, Astley acquired “Ha’Penny Hatch” on the south bank of the Thames between London Bridge and Westminster Bridge.
+In 1770, Astley established the first of his renowned Astley’s Amphitheatres, capturing public imagination.
+Building on his success, Astley exported this new form of entertainment across Europe, paving the way for circus development in Russia, America and beyond.

 How did he do it?